Generic Name and Formulations:

 See Contraindications.
 Potentiates CYP2D6 substrates (eg, dextromethorphan) and possibly others; see full labeling.
 Antagonized by strong CYP3A4 inducers (eg, rifampin); avoid.
 Tabs: potentiates BCRP substrates (eg, methotrexate, topotecan, irinotecan) and P-gp substrates (eg, digoxin) with narrow therapeutic index; monitor if use cannot be avoided.
 Use lowest effective dose of rosuvastatin (see drug's full labeling for dosing).
 Monitor INR and PT with concomitant warfarin; adjust dose as needed.

-Neutropenia, hiccups, abdominal pain, decreased appetite, dizziness, dyspepsia, UTI, stomatitis, anemia.
+Neutropenia, hiccups, abdominal pain, decreased appetite, dizziness, dyspepsia, UTI, stomatitis, anemia; hypersensitivity reactions.